Paliverse/DualSenseX/README.md

            alt="chat on Discord"></a>
 </p>

-Bring your DualSense Controller to life on PC!
+Bring your DualSense Controller to life on PC with support for Adaptive Triggers!

 This app will emulate an Xbox360 Controller, while also getting the functionality of a DualSense Controller.